RemiMattheyDoret/ENTWINE/README.md

 **Author**

 The main author is Jeremy A. Draghi.
-I (Remi Matthey-Doret) only made a few modifications in order to improve performance as well as in order to allow implementatino of temporal environmental heteroogeneity as well as pllastic responses in responose to a performance signal.
+I (Remi Matthey-Doret) only made a few modifications in order to improve performance as well as in order to allow implementation of temporal environmental heteroogeneity as well as pllastic responses in responose to a performance signal.